BIG FAT BIKE FESTIVAL 2018

 The rocks and boulders on the upper beach get larger the closer you get to Homer so be sure to save some energy for the last few miles.
 As the tide heads further out, the sand flats will become exposed, but how much exposure will depend on how fast you ride and how fast the tide heads out.
 There are minor water crossings along the route that could be frozen and depending on temperature much of the beach and rocks could be covered in ice.
 You may want to consider using your studded tires.
 The ride follows the beautiful bluffs of Baycrest and the Cook Inlet.
 On a clear day the volcanoes of the Cook Inlet are visible.
 The ride is in a marine mammal protected area and many times we see sea otters and seals along the route.
 This is one of our favorite local rides!

 The ride ends at Bishop's Beach where all riders will need to sign out with the Homer Cycling Club volunteers stationed there.
 There will be light snacks and coffee/tea provided.
+It is a short distance from Bishop's Beach to Alaska Islands and Oceans Center so your car can be retrieved by walking or riding a short trail.

 Enjoy your hard earned meal and beer, and try your luck in the raffle at Alice's Champagne Palace (included with your registration).
 There will be a silent auction too, so you can bid on and win some cool stuff from our awesome supporters.